 Running your own VPS is, however, time consuming.
 In addition, you must have very good technical knowledge to continuously check your system and also keep it up to date.
 Otherwise, individual components will play off each other or the virtual server could even become a security risk.
 Even if the web hosting providers seal off one virtual machine from the others, the full responsibility lies with you or your employees.
 In the event of damage, this can quickly threaten your livelihood.

 For this reason, small and medium-sized enterprises shy away from the VPS model.
-Especially if they don't have an extensive internal IT department with sufficient resources.
-For these companies, the managed server is a good alternative – whether for WordPress or other content management systems.
+Especially if they don't have an extensive in-house IT department with enough resources.
+For them, Managed WordPress Hosting is a good alternative, whether for WordPress or other content management systems.

 Tip: Substitutes for emergency situations

 A managed server combines the advantages of the other two models, it is continuously maintained by the web hoster.
 This includes the operating system and the complete technology in the background, but also components of your content management system (CMS), if required.
 You get a well-defined part of the hardware, which is only available for your website.
 You don't have to share it with any other site .
 This means that you can always access the same performance.